 Instructions

 3) Prepare the roux.
-In the same, large, heavy-bottomed pot as the pasta you will be using, melt 3 tbsp (42 g) unsalted butter over medium heat.
-While it is foaming, add 3 tbsp (24 g) of flour.
-Continue whisking for about a minute until it starts to smell slightly toasted and has the appearance of wet sand.
-Don’t let it brown too much; we’re not making gravy.
+In the same big pot with a thick bottom that you will use for the pasta, over medium heat, melt 3 tablespoons (42 grams) of unsalted butter to make a roux.
+While the butter is foaming, add 3 tablespoons (24 grams) of flour.
+Whisk for about a minute until you smell a faint toast aroma and it looks like wet sand.
+Don’t let this brown too much, we are not making gravy.

 4) Prepare the sauce base.
-As you whisk, pour the warm milk in slowly.
-Initially, it may seize and appear lumpy.
-Continue whisking; it’ll become smooth.
-Bring to a gentle simmer and cook, whisking frequently, for 3 to 5 minutes until the sauce thickens enough to coat the back of a spoon.
-Add 1 teaspoon of kosher salt, a generous amount of black pepper, 1 teaspoon of Dijon mustard, and for some extra flavor, you can include 1/4 teaspoon of garlic powder along with 1/4 teaspoon of smoked paprika (these two are optional).
+While whisking, pour in the warm milk slowly.
+Initially, it may seize and look lumpy.
+Keep whisking and it will smooth out.
+Heat to a gentle simmer and, while whisking often, cook for another 3-5 minutes, or until the sauce thickens enough to coat the back of a spoon.
+Then, add 1 teaspoon of kosher salt, a good amount of ground black pepper, 1 teaspoon of Dijon mustard, and for extra flavor you can add 1/4 teaspoon of garlic powder and 1/4 teaspoon of smoked paprika (both are optional).

-5) To get the silk effect with cheese, switch heat to off.
-Add 3 cups (about 12 oz / 340 g) grated cheese a handful at a time, whisking until melted before adding more.
-I typically use a mix of 8 ounces of sharp cheddar and 4 ounces of Monterey Jack, and I also add 1/4 cup of finely grated Parmesan if desired.
-If the sauce appears greasy or has tightens, add a splash of warm milk or a few tablespoons of the pasta water to loosen it.
+5) For the silky effect with cheese, turn the heat off.
+Stir in 3 cups (about 12 oz / 340 g) of grated cheese a handful at a time.
+I usually use a blend of 8 ounces sharp cheddar with 4 ounces Monterey Jack and I sometimes add 1/4 cup of finely grated Parmesan.
+If the sauce looks greasy or starts to tighten up, add a splash of warm milk or a couple of tablespoons of the pasta water to loosen it up.

 6) Combine and finish.
-Pour the drained pasta into the cheese sauce and fold until every piece is coated.
-Allow it to sit for 2 minutes before tasting.
-This is typically where I put in one more pinch of salt and a few grinds of pepper.
-If it thickens too much (which it often does when sitting), loosen it with reserved pasta water, one tablespoon at a time, until it is glossy.
+Drain the pasta, then add it to the cheese sauce.
+Gently fold until each piece is coated.
+Let it sit for 2 minutes.
+Taste, and this is where I usually add one last pinch of salt and a few grinds of pepper.
+If the sauce is too thick after sitting, as it often is, use the reserved pasta cooking water to loosen it.
+Add one tablespoon at a time until the sauce is glossy.

-7) Serve immediately if possible, or keep for a short time.
-Mac and cheese is at its prime while it’s still a little saucy and glistening.
-If you have to keep it for around 10 minutes, put it on very low heat and stir in a little milk just before serving.
+If you want to keep it for a short time, you can, but mac and cheese is best served while the cheese is still a little saucy and glistening.
+If you have to keep it around 10 minutes, serve it on very low heat and just before serving, stir in a little milk.

 Spins and Swaps

-- Broiled top (quick “baked” vibe): Spoon into a baking dish, top with buttered panko and Parmesan, broil 2 to 4 minutes until crisp.
+- Broiled top (quick “baked” vibe): Spoon the mixture into a baking dish and sprinkle with buttered panko and Parmesan cheese.
+Broil for about 2 to 4 minutes until the mixture is crisp.

-- Spicy jalapeño mac: Stir in finely diced pickled jalapeños and a spoon of the brine.
+- Spicy jalapeño mac: Mix in the finely chopped pickled jalapenos along with one spoonful of the brine.

-- Hidden-veg mac (I said what I said): Blend roasted butternut squash into the milk before thickening for a sweet, velvety sauce.
+- Hidden-veg mac (I said what I said): For a sweet, velvety sauce, blend roasted butternut squash into the milk prior to thickening.

 Good Company for This Dish

-- Something bitter and crisp: Simple arugula salad with lemon and olive oil cuts the richness.
+- Something bitter and crisp: Arugula salad with lemon and olive oil is simple yet delicious.

 - Roasted vegetables: Broccoli, Brussels sprouts, or cauliflower with a little char makes sense next to creamy pasta.

-- Protein friends: Pulled pork, blackened chicken, or a seared sausage link on the side.
+- Protein friends: Pulled pork, blackened chicken, or a seared sausage link are available as sides.

 - Soup pairing: Tomato soup is the classic cozy duo, and it’s classic for a reason.

-- Grown-up plate: A small portion of mac with a big green salad and a glass of something cold and bright.
+- Grown-up plate: A small serving of macaroni with a large green salad and a glass of something cold and bright.

 If Something Looks Off

 - My sauce is too thick.
-Stir in reserved pasta water or warm milk, 1 to 2 tbsp at a time, until it loosens and turns glossy again.
+Add in reserved pasta water or warm milk until it loosens and turns glossy again.
+1 to 2 tbsp at a time.

 - My sauce is too thin.
-Simmer the milk-and-roux base a few minutes longer before adding cheese.
-If it’s already cheesy, keep it on very low heat and stir gently; it will thicken as it cools slightly.
+Let the milk-and-roux base simmer for a few more minutes before you add the cheese.
+If the base seems a bit cheesy already, keep the heat on low and stir gently as it will thicken as it cools.

 - It tastes flat.
-Add salt first, then a touch more Dijon or a few drops of hot sauce.
-A pinch of smoked paprika can also give it “presence.”
+You may want to try some salt to start, then a bit more on the Dijon, or a few drops of hot sauce.
+An extra pinch of smoked paprika may be able to give it some “presence.”

 - It got greasy.
-Too much heat or a very fatty cheese blend can cause separation.
-Take it off the heat, whisk in a tablespoon of warm milk, and let it calm down.
-Consider mixing in a melt-friendly cheese (Jack or a little American) next time.
+If there’s a lot of heat or the cheese blend is really fatty, it can cause cheese separation.
+Remove it from the heat, whisk in a tablespoon of warm milk, and let it sit.
+Try mixing in a cheese that is better for melting like Jack or a little American next time.

 - Grate your own cheese.
-Pre-shredded cheese is coated with anti-caking agents that fight smooth melting.
-It’s not forbidden.
-It’s just not as good.
+Pre-shredded cheese is coated with anti-caking agents to reduce melting and create a gooey texture.
+It’s not illegal.
+It just isn’t as delicious.

 - Undercook the pasta slightly.
-It will soften a bit as it sits in the hot sauce.
-Mushy mac is a tragedy with no satisfying resolution.
+It will soften a bit while it’s in the hot sauce.
+There is no satisfying resolution for mushy mac.

 Keeping It and Reheating It